Choosing the Right Car for Touring Car Championships

 Endurance racing

 The name of the race speaks for itself: in addition to speed, pilots have to demonstrate perseverance and teamwork.
 During pit stops, drivers take turns, allowing each other to recover and return behind the wheel.
+You can actually hire super cars to do this!

 Depending on the rules, the crew can have 3 to 8 people, each of whom spends several hours behind the car’s wheel.
 There is no time to sleep; sometimes, there is also time to eat; this is an actual race to exhaustion!
 As in classic circuit racing, races are held on an asphalt track, but here, they are much longer and can last up to 24 hours.